Background

 The problem:

-As the sole UX designer on this 6-week project (3 sprints), I led the full design process—from research and workflow mapping to design iteration and delivery.
+I was the sole UX designer on this 6-week initiative.
+I led the end-to-end design process:

 Team: 1 PM, 1 SDM, 3 Front-End Engineers, 1 Data Scientist, and myself as the UX designer.